 If you want to use the multiplication function in Excel and you don’t know how to do it, then you’re in the right place.

-We are going to teach you everything about multiplying in Excel.
+We are going to go over everything about multiplying in Excel.

 Multiplication in Excel

-Actually, doing multiplication in Excel is really easy, and we’re going to walk you through it.
+Actually, doing multiplication in Excel is not that hard, it’s pretty simple, and we’re going to walk you through it.

-To multiply your data in Excel, some different methods are available.
+To multiply your data in Excel, different methods are available.

 To write a multiplication formula in Excel, just like any other function, you start with putting a “=” (equal) symbol in the formula bar.